Ashwin-Rajesh/RiSC-16/single_cycle/readme.md

-# Non-pipelined implementation
+# Single-cycle implementation

-The non-pipelined implementation of the RiSC-16 ISA
+The single-cycle implementation of the RiSC-16 ISA

 ---